 Damages in Intellectual Property Arbitrations

 The party autonomy that is an especial feature of arbitration provides the parties and the tribunal with the freedom to determine the approach to be adopted to the issue of damages in an intellectual property dispute.
 This contrasts with the general approach in litigation, in which the court must apply the law applicable to the contract in issue and the law or laws that apply to the various intellectual property rights in issue.
-The flexibility afforded to parties in arbitration provides an opportunity in international intellectual property disputes by allowing the parties in a submission agreement or in an arbitration clause to tailor the approach to be adopted by the tribunal in assessing damages by, for example, providing for a single applicable law for the assessment in place of many, providing an option to recover the defendant’s profits as an alternative to the damage suffered by the rights holder, or providing that triple damages not be awarded.
+The flexibility afforded to parties in arbitration provides an opportunity in international intellectual property disputes by allowing the parties in a submission agreement or in an arbitration clause to tailor the approach to be adopted by the tribunal in assessing damages by, for example, providing for a single applicable law for the assessment in place of many, providing an option to recover the defendant’s profits as an alternative to the damage suffered by the right holder, or providing that punitive damages not be awarded.
 However, it also provides a challenge in those very types of intellectual property disputes that are particularly suited to arbitration – the multi-jurisdictional infringement disputes in which, on the face of matters, and absent guidance in the submission agreement, damages fall to be determined by reference to the different applicable laws that apply to intellectual property in different countries, an approach that risks unnecessarily complicating the assessment of damages.

 These issues of applicable law are not a problem with a dispute that relates only to intellectual property in one country – the natural approach in such a case is to apply the law of that country, although there is nothing to stop the parties from taking the unlikely course of specifying another law.
 Similarly, disputes that arise under an arbitration clause in an intellectual property licence or other agreement, even when the territory of the licence includes many countries, present less of a challenge from this perspective than multi-jurisdictional infringement disputes that are the subject of a submission agreement, as the applicable law under which damages are most naturally assessed in the former case will generally be the proper law of the agreement itself.

 One is the scope these assessments offer for bifurcation, by which a tribunal can determine damages in a separate stage of proceedings that are only initiated after there has been a determination as to liability.
 A bifurcation avoids the risk of wasting costs on extensive discovery and elaborate expert accounting evidence directed to quantum; if there is no liability, this exercise can be avoided.
-Although in litigation this can result in a delayed recovery should an initial finding of no liability be reversed on appeal, as most arbitration clauses or submission agreements do not provide for an appeal route, this should not be an issue.
+Although in litigation bifurcation can result in a delayed recovery should an initial finding of no liability be reversed on appeal, as most arbitration clauses or submission agreements do not provide for an appeal route, this should not be an issue.

 The TRIPS Agreement